jessesquires/.github/CONTRIBUTING.md

 - **Fully complete the provided issue template.** The feature request template asks for all necessary information for us to begin a productive conversation.

 - Be precise about the proposed outcome of the feature and how it relates to existing features.
 Include implementation details if possible.

+## :mag: Triaging Issues

+You can triage issues which may include reproducing bug reports or asking for additional information, such as version numbers or reproduction instructions.
+Any help you can provide to quickly resolve an issue is very much appreciated!